Yesterday was an important day for those of us working to enhance relations between China and foreign countries.

 Representation of tariff tags by category

-The full text of the Free Trade Agreement between the Government of the Republic of Serbia and the Government of the People's Republic of China is available on the website of the Ministry of Internal and Foreign Trade."Law on Confirmation of the Agreement on Free Trade" .
+You can view the full text of the Agreement on Free Trade between the Government of the Republic of Serbia and the Government of the People's Republic of China on the website of the Ministry of Internal and Foreign Trade "Law on Confirmation of the Agreement on Free Trade" .

 For each product, the base duty to which gradual reductions are applied will be the duty applicable from January 1, 2022.